Haunted Fort Howard Park – Baltimore County, Maryland

 Some ruins still have remnants of the decorations they used for the attraction.

-This topic would be great for Paranormal October since not only is the Fort supposedly haunted, but so is the abandoned Veterans Hospital adjacent to the Fort.
+This topic would be great for Paranormal October since the Fort, as is the abandoned Veterans Hospital adjacent to it, is supposedly haunted.

-The hospital grounds are guarded and still very well-active.
-Even though most of the buildings, including the main hospital, are defunct, there is still a functioning medical facility on the property.
+The hospital grounds are guarded and still very active.
+Although most of the buildings, including the main hospital, are defunct, a functioning medical facility is still on the property.

 Park police patrol the grounds daily.

 When entering Fort Howard, the cool thing is you get to see all the old, abandoned historic buildings located on the property.
-I love history, and to experience a landmark place like Fort Howard is an honor.
+I love history, and experiencing a landmark place like Fort Howard is an honor.

 I would probably say so.
 Wherever you have death, anxiety, and fear, you will have a haunted location.
 It would be an experience to gather a Paranormal Research team to stay the weekend there and report on what they find.

 Zak Bagans and the Ghost Adventures team investigated Fort Arthur in the Battle of Los Angeles episode.
-Abandoned forts, as well as abandoned prisons, are known to be haunting places for restless spirits.
+Abandoned forts and prisons are known to be haunting places for restless spirits.

 Some spirits don’t know they are dead and remain “earthbound.”
 Gifted Intuitive can sense the presence of these earthbound souls and can assist them in the “crossing over process.”